NeuroTechX/moabb/README.md

   different solutions available in the field.

-This project will be successful when we read in an abstract “ … the proposed method obtained a score of 89% on the MOABB (Mother of All BCI Benchmark), outperforming the state of the art by 5% ...”.
+This project will be successful when we read in an abstract “ … the proposed method obtained a score of 89% on the MOABB (Mother of All BCI Benchmarks), outperforming the state of the art by 5% ...”.

 ## Who are we?